 In cold climates, Snowdrops (Galanthus) are often the first flowers to bloom – and a welcome sight they are.
-Their tiny, drooping flowers and grass-like foliage give the plant the appearance of delicacy, but Snowdrops are hardy plants, often poking up and blooming despite the snow remaining on the ground.
+Their tiny, drooping flowers and grass-like foliage give the plant the appearance of delicacy.
+Still, Snowdrops are hardy plants, often poking up and blooming despite the snow remaining on the ground.

 Snowdrops may take a while to naturalize in your garden or yard, but eventually, you'll see them popping up in places you're sure you never planted them.
 They can hybridize between species, so expect surprises.